irgroup-classrooms/individual-assignments-Nadja890/assignments/02/linuxjourney.md

 cd (Change Directory)
 Run the cd command without any flags, where does it take you?= No Answer
-Quiz: If you are in /home/pete/Pictures and wanted to go to /home/pete, what’s a good shortcut to use? =
+Quiz: If you are in /home/pete/Pictures and wanted to go to /home/pete, what’s a good shortcut to use? = cd ..